csirick2020/Kalshi_API_Project/README.md

 ---

 Capabilites of either program include:
--Update 04/27/24: Both the 'standard'API client and the interactive version(s) now include the ability to sell contracts at a profit (i.e. "take profit" functionality).
+-Update 04/27/24: Both the 'standard' API client and the interactive version(s) now include the ability to sell contracts at a profit (i.e. "take profit" functionality).
 -Logging the user in
 -Showing the exchange status and whether trading is currently active
 -Displaying the user's portfolio balance